Smoke 'Em If You Got 'Em (The Reverend Horton Heat album)

-Smoke 'Em If You Got 'Em is the first album by the Dallas, Texas based rockabilly/psychobilly trio known as the Reverend Horton Heat.
+Smoke 'Em If You Got 'Em is the first album by the Dallas, Texas based rockabilly/psychobilly-band the Reverend Horton Heat.
 It was released in 1990 on the label Sub Pop.
 An early version of the album had been recorded in the traditional manner (instruments and vocals recorded separately, then mixed in the studio).
 However, the band and the label decided that it did not fit with their vision, so it was re-recorded "live in the studio" direct to two-track, with the exception of "Love Whip."